ncagle/DNS-over-HTTPS/WebSockets.md

 Due to it being a transport for anything, it seems likely that websockets won't be exposed by the command line tool.
 Unless someone thinks of a good way to do it.

+(FG: Please reconsider?
+A simple “netcat” analogue would be _hugely_ useful!)

 # API

 - We probably want to support `ws://` and `wss://` URLs, and then have special handling of them to imply `CONNECT_ONLY`-style: do the WebSockets upgrade dance and then return.